-The Community Life and Worship Program provides student-focused events which integrate faith, gospel centered ministry, global missions, education, and community for students, faculty and staff.
-These events will consist of chapel on Tuesday and Thursday mornings in First Baptist Church (Community Worship) and other specified co-curricular programming (Community Life) open to the entire campus community.
+The Community Life and Worship Program provides student-focused events which integrate faith, gospel centered ministry, global missions, education, and community for students, faculty, and staff.
+These events will consist of chapel on Tuesday and some select Thursday mornings in First Baptist Church (Community Worship) and other specified co-curricular programming (Community Life) open to the entire campus community.

-All full-time undergraduate students are required to attend at least ten (10) Community Life and Worship (CLW) events per semester, at least 5 in Chapel services (Tuesday mornings at 9:30 am or select Thursday mornings at 9:30 am) and 5 Community Life events for a total of seven (7) semesters.
+All full-time undergraduate students are required to attend ten (10) Community Life and Worship (CLW) events per semester, at least five (5) in Chapel services (Tuesday mornings at 9:30 am or select Thursday morning at 9:30 am) and five (5) in Community Life event for a total of 70 events.
+Chapel credits can only be earned by attending a Tuesday or Thursday Morning Chapel service at 9:30 am.
+Participation in the CLW program is required for graduation from Carson-Newman.

 A student may bank CLW credits by attending more than 10 events in a semester.
 However, Chapel credits cannot be banked each semester.
 Once a student attends the 5 required chapel services per semester each additional event will only count as a CLW credit.
-Participation in the CLW program is required for graduation from Carson-Newman.
-Chapel credits can only be earned by attending a Tuesday or Thursday Morning Chapel service at 9:30 am.
-CLW event credits will not count as Chapel credit, even banked CLW event credit.
-Chapel credits after 5 will only be counted as a CLW credit.
+CLW event credits will not count as Chapel credit, even banked CLW event credits.
+Chapel credits after 5 will only be counted as CLW credits.
 Students must attend at least 5 chapel services each semester, excluding their final semester before graduation or upon completion of their total CLW requirement for graduation.